Danny Bonaduce: Radio and music

 Bonaduce's self-titled debut LP was released in 1973 by Lion Records, a subsidiary label of MGM Records.
 The single from the album, "Dreamland" was a minor hit.

 In the late 1980s, Bonaduce had become an on-air radio personality.
 He worked an overnight shift at Philadelphia's WEGX-FM.
 From 1994 to 1996, Bonaduce hosted his own radio show, The Danny Bonaduce Show on The Loop WLUP in Chicago.
 Between 1996 and 1998, Bonaduce hosted a morning radio show in Detroit on WKQI with comedian and Last Comic Standing winner John Heffron.
 In 1998 Bonaduce was the morning show host for New York City's Big 105 WBIX for a brief period.

 Bonaduce was part of The Adam Carolla Show in 2007.
 In 2008 he was given a daily one-hour solo spot known as Broadcasting Bonaduce, which was broadcast locally on the L.A.-based KLSX station.
-In February 2009, it was announced that the station had changed its format from talk to Top 40, and the removal of Broadcasting Bonaduce from the KLSX schedule was confirmed.
+In February 2009, it was announced that the station had changed its format from talk to Top 40 and the removal of Broadcasting Bonaduce from the KLSX schedule was confirmed.

+Bonaduce is an ordained minister; he was ordained online to perform a wedding ceremony as part of a 94WYSP radio promotion in early 2011.

-On October 31, 2011, it was announced by Seattle radio station 102.5 KZOK that Bonaduce would be co-hosting their morning-drive show beginning on November 14, 2011.
+Bonaduce co-hosted the morning-drive show for Seattle radio station 102.5 KZOK beginning on November 14, 2011.
 Bonaduce came to Seattle from a radio stint at 94 WYSP in Philadelphia, following a format change from classic rock to all sports radio in September 2011.
 On April 29, 2022, Bonaduce announced that he was taking a temporary medical leave from his Seattle radio show to pursue treatment for an undisclosed illness.

-Bonaduce is an ordained minister; he was ordained online in order to perform a wedding ceremony as part of a 94WYSP radio promotion in early 2011.
+In December 2023, Bonaduce announced that December 15 would be his last day on the air.